josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

   - 2.$ `umount -l /mnt` unmounting all drives

-  - 3.$ `reboot` to reboot the system, when the system wake enter into bios and you can boot arch booting your drive
+  - 3.$ `reboot` to reboot the system, when the system wake enter into bios and boot arch selecting the drive where is installed as first in boot order

-  - 4.$ Search grub.efi into Efi directory and select to default boot system in Bios settings
+  - 4.$ If the bios is not able to detect the installation search grub.efi into Efi directory and select to default boot system in Bios settings
 ```

 ## ArchLinux Post Install